try2codesecure/grafana_dashboards/README.md

       - targets: ['localhost:9100']
 ```

-The following lua scripts has to be installen on yout openwrt router:
+The following lua scripts has to be installed on your OpenWRT router:

 ```
 prometheus-node-exporter-lua